laurentsimon/attestation/spec/predicates/deployment.md

 ...
 ```

 Unset scopes (either a scope type with an empty value or a non-present scope) are interpreted as "any value" and are ignored.
-If a scope type is unknown or not supported by the verifier, verification MUST fail.

 #### GCP scope